-What if the only benefit of learning Chinese is to be able to accept a sea shell from a little girl and chat for a couple of minutes with her and her family?
-Is this still worth putting in so much effort to learn Chinese?
+What if the only benefit of learning Chinese is to be able to accept a sea shell from a little girl many years after you start learning Chinese?
+Is this still worth putting in so much effort?

 What if you don’t see any chance of talking to any Chinese people at all?
 This is such a good question!

 If you’d like to start teaching yourself Chinese when there is no immediate benefit at sight, only for benefit of self-growth, that’s great.
 It’s probably the best reason to learn Chinese.

 99-105 Des Voeux Road Central